allegroai/clearml-docs/docs/integrations/monai.md

 instructions.
 :::

-[Monai](https://github.com/Project-MONAI/MONAI) is a PyTorch-based, open-source framework for deep learning in healthcare imaging.
-You can integrate ClearML into your code using Monai's built-in handlers: [`ClearMLImageHandler`, `ClearMLStatsHandler`](#clearmlimagehandler-and-clearmlstatshandler), and [`ModelCheckpoint`](#modelcheckpoint).
+[MONAI](https://github.com/Project-MONAI/MONAI) is a PyTorch-based, open-source framework for deep learning in healthcare imaging.
+You can integrate ClearML into your code using MONAI's built-in handlers: [`ClearMLImageHandler`, `ClearMLStatsHandler`](#clearmlimagehandler-and-clearmlstatshandler), and [`ModelCheckpoint`](#modelcheckpoint).

 ## ClearMLImageHandler and ClearMLStatsHandler